bmoshe/bootcamp-backend/README.md

 ```

 ### Writing RSpecs
+There's already specs for the `SessionsController`, which might be useful as a reference when writing tests for your
+own controller.
+You can find them in `spec/controllers/sessions_controller_spec.rb`.

 ## Step 4 - The Task Policy
 Pundit is a gem we use to manage authorization.
 It provides a framework for us to be able to control which users